DigitalExpart/PAKtIQ/BACKEND_STATUS.md

 ### 13. **Social/Sharing Features**
 - ❌ No friend system
-- ❌ No pakt sharing
+- ❌ No Resolve sharing
 - ❌ No achievement sharing
 - ❌ No leaderboards

 ---

 ### 14. **Search & Filtering**
-- ❌ No full-text search for Pakts
+- ❌ No full-text search for Resolves
 - ❌ No advanced filtering (by date, category, status)
 - ❌ No search history